-- Sit five to fifteen minutes in silent meditation paying close attention to the deep breath.
+- Sit is silent meditation five to fifteen minutes paying attention to the breath.

-- How does the Word keep you on guard?
+- How does Christ meet you on the path?

-- Give thanks to God for this time in prayer and for any new insights you have received.
+- Give thanks to God for this time together on the path and for any new insights you have received.

 - Share as you feel led in the reply box below.

-Revised Common Lectionary Readings for Sunday, November 28, 2021, the First Sunday of Advent (Year C)
+Revised Common Lectionary Readings for Sunday, December 10, 2023, the Second Sunday of Advent (Year B)